 My name is Stephanie Barclay and I was fortunate enough to be shortlisted as a finalist for the TARGETjobs Management Undergraduate of the Year Award 2016, sponsored by Enterprise-Rent-A-Car.

-I am always looking for opportunities to further myself and when I received an email about the awards, I believed it would be a great opportunity and I decided to enter the Management category.
-In doing my research, I saw that Enterprise Rent A-Car have won a number of prestigious employment awards and that the company is incredibly keen on investing in their graduates and this really appealed to me.
+I am always looking for opportunities to further myself and when I received an email about the Awards, I believed it would be a great opportunity and I decided to enter the management category.
+In doing my research, I saw that Enterprise Rent A-Car has won a number of prestigious employment awards and that the company is incredibly keen on investing in its graduates and this really appealed to me.
 In winning the award, a summer internship in the USA was also on offer and I knew that I had to apply as I am incredibly passionate about travel and discovering more about how business is carried out internationally.

 After submitting my application, I took part in a number of online tests and a telephone interview.
-In taking part in the application process, I gained experience which will benefit me when applying for graduate jobs.
-I never believed that I would get this far in the application process, but much to my delight I was selected to attend an assessment centre at the European Head Office in Surrey.
+In taking part in the application process, I gained experience that will benefit me when applying for graduate jobs.
+I never believed that I would get this far in the application process, but much to my delight I was selected to attend an assessment centre at the European head office in Surrey.

 My advice for applicants is to put yourself out there.
-Everyone is in with a chance of winning, it is how you communicate why YOU should be the winner that matters, don’t be afraid to sell yourself!
+Everyone is in with a chance of winning: it is how you communicate why YOU should be the winner that matters so don’t be afraid to sell yourself!

 Where are they now?

 Planning analyst placement student at Repsol Sinopec Resources UK.